If you've ever wondered how online reviews affect your brand SEO, look no further - here we explore the importance of online reviews and SEO

 Type the term ‘SEO’ into your nearest search engine and no fewer than 456,000,000 results pop up in less than 0.6 seconds; the do’s and don’ts, the many thousands of comprehensive guides from individuals and agencies all claiming to be top experts in the field; the whys and wherefores, and how to get it right.
-But, all too often, the value of online reviews and their impact on SEO is underrated or all together missed.
+But, all too often, the value of online reviews and SEO is underrated or all together missed.

 According to the almighty SEO deities, Moz, search engines understand and rank your website using several different factors.
 Although we won’t bore you with all the details, it’s important to note that 10.3% of Google ranking decisions are based on review signals (i.e. online customer reviews).